The member for Vaucluse addresses Woollahra residents concerning proposed council amalgamations, Wintergarden Theatre, 1983.

 Contribution to the Woollahra Area

-While raised and schooled in rural districts of NSW, Rosemary has strong, long-term family connections with the Woollahra municipality.
+While raised and schooled in rural districts of NSW, Rosemary Foot had strong, long-term family connections with the Woollahra municipality.
 Her father, Jim Ashton had been born in the suburb of Woollahra in 1899, after which her grandfather James purchased Hulverstone Villa,a mid-nineteenth century cottage standing on the Double Bay waterfront which the family enlarged to form a substantial house re-named Tueila.
 Here James and his wife Helen lived from the time of his purchase in 1903 until their deaths in 1939, after which the property passed to Rosemary’s parents who eventually made it their home.

 A further family tie to the Woollahra area had been created with the 1915 purchase by William Anderson, Rosemary’s maternal grandfather, of Overthorpe, a landmark property in New South Head Road which became home to Anderson and his wife Lily from that time.
 Rosemary’s mother was married from Overthorpe in 1935 and Rosemary was born at the house the following year.
-Time in Sydney during her childhood and youth was thus divided between these two houses : ‘top of Bay Street, bottom of Bay Street’ as she has summarised the proximity.
+Time in Sydney during her childhood and youth was thus divided between these two houses : ‘top of Bay Street, bottom of Bay Street’ as she summarised the proximity.

 Postcard view of the Double Bay shoreline setting of Tueila.